Abdallah171/landing-page/README.md

 # Landing Page Project

-press the link below to show the project \n https://abdallah171.github.io/landing-page/
+press the link  to see the project https://abdallah171.github.io/landing-page/

 ## Instructions